 Mediation is a useful tool for former spouses looking to adjust the terms of their initial divorce arrangement.

-To learn more about whether post-divorce mediation is right for you, consult the knowledgeable attorneys of the Law Offices of Rebecca Medina by calling (559) 785-3295, or contact our firm online today to schedule a free consultation.
+To learn more about whether post-divorce mediation is right for you, consult the knowledgeable attorneys of the Law Offices of Rebecca Medina by calling 559-324-5427 in Fresno or 858-285-4315 in San Diego, or contact our firm online today to schedule a consultation.